poLLib/invoice-webapp/README.md

-# Invoice Management Web Application
+# Invoice Manager Web Application

-Welcome to the Invoice Management Web Application!
+Welcome to the Invoice Manager Web Application!
 This project is designed to help users manage companies and their invoices within a database.
 It provides a user-friendly interface to perform various operations such as adding, viewing, editing, and deleting companies and invoices.

 ## Table of Contents